 OLDER DOG POTTY TRAINING: THE HOW-TO GUIDE

-Here’s the good news, dog potty training shouldn’t take up too much of your time.
+Here’s the good news, dog potty training shouldn’t take up too much of your time, especially with our potty training tips for older dogs.
 The key to success is to remember to stay calm, be consistent, and keep patient.
 Without further ado, let’s get to it!

 Establish a Routine